 The information in this article is given for general interest.
-Anyone with questions or concerns about the gallbladder or gallstones should consult a physician
+Anyone with questions about the gallbladder, gallstones, or bile should consult a physician.

 Bile is a watery solution that contains bile salts, cholesterol, fats, a small amount of protein, and bilrubin.
 Bilirubin is a yellow pigment formed from the breakdown of hemoglobin from old or damaged red blood cells.